-David Hoyt, a prominent Rochester bookseller and stationer, had this fine Greek Revival house built on South Fitzhugh Street about 1840 for his wife and family.
-In 1850, Hoyt sold his house to successful businessman Henry S. Potter.
-In 1851, Hoyt became one of the organizers, directors, and largest stockholder of the New York and Mississippi Valley Printing Telegraph Company—later known as the Western Union Telegraph Company.
-Henry Potter died here in 1884 at the age of 83.
-His daughter Henryetta Potter lived here until 1907.
+David Hoyt, a prominent Rochester bookseller and stationer, built this home for his family around 1840.
+In 1850, Hoyt sold the property to Henry S. Potter, who became a director and the largest stockholder of what eventually became the Western Union Telegraph Company.
+Potter died here in 1884, and his daughter Henryetta Potter remained in the home until 1907.

 After years of neglect as a boarding house, Jack Lubelle bought the property in 1969 and started a 20-year process of suing the city for approval to demolish it.
 The Rochester Preservation Board protected the house from demolition, but the empty structure was vandalized, and a 1976 fire caused substantial damage.
 In 1989, the City won the final appeal to take title to the house, and in 1991, the Landmark Society of Western New York purchased the building for its offices and Library.
 In 2019, ownership transferred to The Hoyt-Potter House, LLC, owned and operated by Monica McCullough (a one-time Corn Hill resident), principal of MM Development Advisors, Inc., a Rochester-based development company.
 It is now an office building for community-focused city businesses, some of which are women- and minority-owned enterprises.